 There are a number of caveats to the present study.
 For one, to our knowledge there are no good data available on the frequency of circulating influenza strains in seasonal flu for different years.
 We are therefore taking the number of sequenced influenza strains in each year as a proxy for the sequence distribution of circulating strains.
 Along the same lines, it is not straightforward to identify from public databases what sequences can be considered seasonal influenza, and which are rare isolates from e.g. a rare case of animal to human transmission.
-Both issues would be addressed by a resource that makes epidemiological data on the circulation of different isolates available.
+Both issues would be addressed by making quantitative epidemiological monitoring data on the circulation of different isolates available.

 In the present analysis, we consider an epitope to be conserved between two strains if 100% of its sequence is present in both strains.
 Clearly, this is a very conservative assumption, as cross reactivities between epitopes with individual residue substitutions have been observed frequently.
-The qualitative findings of our analysis should not be altered significantly when allowing for such cross reactivities though, as the relative conservation of T cell and B cell epitopes will likely remain unchanged.
+The qualitative findings of our analysis should not be altered significantly when allowing for such cross reactivities.